-[Dr. McComb] Actually, a wide variety of signs, symptoms, and laboratory findings can be associated with liver disease and may prompt the ordering of an ultrasound study.
-Some examples include unexplained weight loss, abdominal discomfort or swelling, early satiety, nausea or vomiting, weakness, jaundice, palpable mass, coagulation problem, and liver or spleen enlargement on a physical examination.
+[Dr. McComb] A wide variety of signs, symptoms, and laboratory findings can be associated with liver disease and may prompt the ordering of an ultrasound study.
+Some examples include unexplained weight loss, abdominal discomfort or swelling, early satiety (feeling full without eating much), nausea or vomiting, weakness, jaundice, palpable mass, coagulation problems, and liver or spleen enlargement on a physical examination.

 Dilated bile ducts and any fluid near the liver (ascites, fluid collections) will also typically show up on a liver ultrasound.
 Other organs, including the gallbladder, right kidney, and at least a portion of the pancreas are often seen as well.

 Can a liver ultrasound detect liver cancer?

 [Dr. McComb] Ultrasound can detect many cancerous (malignant) and non-cancerous (benign) liver masses.
 A mass is generally more easily seen by ultrasound the more it differs in appearance, and therefore stands out, from background tissue.
 Although not a hard-fast rule, in many cases a larger mass is more easily detected than a smaller mass.

 But the detection of any mass is only possible if there is a good ultrasound “window.”
 Unfortunately, bone, calcification, and gas act as barriers to a liver ultrasound beam.
 Fatty tissue in front of or within the liver also reduces the penetration of the beam and the visibility of masses.